newluckybaby/doc_and_trans/jsonschema/json-schema-draft-03.md

    additional whitespace has been included to make the JSON representation easier to read.

-8.1.
-Registry of Link Relations
+####8.1.
+Registry of Link Relations####

-   This registry is maintained by IANA per RFC 4287 [RFC4287] and this specification adds four values: "full", "create", "instances", "root".
+This registry is maintained by IANA per RFC 4287 [RFC4287] and this specification adds four values: "full", "create", "instances","root".
 New assignments are subject to IESG Approval, as outlined in RFC 5226 [RFC5226].
 Requests should be made by email to IANA, which will then forward the request to the IESG, requesting approval.